rmwenzel/ames_house_prices/model/index.md

 clean = hp_data.dfs['clean']
 ```

-The dataset `clean` was ([created in a previous notebook](process.ipynb/#Processing-and-cleaning-the-Ames-housing-dataset).
-It is the original dataset with someproblematic variables and observations dropped and missing values imputed.
+The dataset `clean` was [created in a previous notebook](process.ipynb/#Processing-and-cleaning-the-Ames-housing-dataset).
+It is the original dataset with some problematic variables and observations dropped and missing values imputed.
 We'll use it to create our modeling data

 ## Feature selection and engineering